TEAM-OSTRICH/SYS-DIFFER/README.md

 Click on differences to generate the SQL scripts necessary to update your source database's schema to match that of your target's.

 # Features
+Compatible with any Postgres database (hosted on ElephantSQL, AWS, etc).

 Lines are drawn to depict any foreign key relationships between data.